electronjoe/OpenFrame/DESIGNDOC.md

    - **Power Off**: CEC “Standby”.
    - **Select HDMI Input**: Send a command to switch to input # specified in `config.hdmiInput`.
    - **Remote Key Events**: Parse “Forward”, “Backward”, “Right Arrow”, “Left Arrow” CEC events.
-     - On detection, push a `RemoteCommand` into `remoteEvents` channel for slideshow skipping.
+     - On detection, push a `RemoteCommand` into `remoteEvents` to request next/previous slide navigation.

 3. **Scheduler**:
    - Runs a time-based loop (cron-like or custom) that triggers: